WGBH-MLA/AAPB2/app/views/exhibits/latino-empowerment/notes.md

 <a name="133"></a><sup>133</sup> Lisa M. Edwards and Andrea J. Romero, “Coping with Discrimination among Mexican Descent Adolescents,” *Hispanic Journal of Behavioral Sciences* 30, no. 1 (February 2008), 24-39.

-<a name="134"></a><sup>134</sup> Elena Flores, et al., “Perceived Racial/Ethnic Discrimination, Posttraumatic Stress Symptoms, and Health Risk Behaviors Among Mexican American Adolescents,” *Journal of Counseling Psychology* 57, no. 3 (2010), 264-73.
+<a name="134"></a><sup>134</sup> Elena Flores et al., “Perceived Racial/Ethnic Discrimination, Posttraumatic Stress Symptoms, and Health Risk Behaviors Among Mexican American Adolescents,” *Journal of Counseling Psychology* 57, no. 3 (2010), 264-73.

-<a name="135"></a><sup>135</sup> Gabriela Livas Stein, et al., “When Discrimination Hurts: The Longitudinal Impact of Increases in Peer Discrimination on Anxiety and Depressive Symptoms in Mexican-origin Youth,” *Journal of Youth and Adolescence* 48 (2019), 864-75, https://doi.org/10.1007/s10964-019-01012-3.
+<a name="135"></a><sup>135</sup> Gabriela Livas Stein et al., “When Discrimination Hurts: The Longitudinal Impact of Increases in Peer Discrimination on Anxiety and Depressive Symptoms in Mexican-origin Youth,” *Journal of Youth and Adolescence* 48 (2019), 864-75, https://doi.org/10.1007/s10964-019-01012-3.

 <a name="136"></a><sup>136</sup> Gloria Stewner-Manzanares, “The Bilingual Education Act: 20 Years Later,” National Clearinghouse for Bilingual Education, *Occasional Papers in Bilingual Education*, no. 6 (Fall 1988), 1-10, https://ncela.ed.gov/files/rcd/BE021037/Fall88_6.pdf.

 <a name="137"></a><sup>137</sup> David Nieto, “A Brief History of Bilingual Education in the United States,” *Perspectives on Urban Education* (Spring 2009), 61-72, https://urbanedjournal.gse.upenn.edu/sites/default/files/pdf_archive/61-72--Nieto.pdf.

-<a name="138"></a><sup>138</sup> William J. Bennett, “The Condition of Bilingual Education in the Nation: 1988”, *A Report to Congress and the President*.
-(Washington DC.
-Department of Education, 1988). p.
-1-10.
+<a name="138"></a><sup>138</sup> William J. Bennett, “The Condition of Bilingual Education in the Nation, 1988: A Report to Congress and the President”(Washington: Department of Education, 1988), 1-10.

 <a name="139"></a><sup>139</sup> David Nieto, “Brief History of Bilingual Education,” 62.

-<a name="140"></a><sup>140</sup> Juan Gonzalez, *Harvest of Empire: A History of Latinos in America* (New York.
-Penguin Books, 2011), ix.
+<a name="140"></a><sup>140</sup> Gonzalez, *Harvest of Empire*, ix.

 <a name="141"></a><sup>141</sup> Ballotpedia, “California Proposition 227, the ‘English in Public Schools’ Initiative (1998),” https://ballotpedia.org/California_Proposition_227,_the_%22English_in_Public_Schools%22_Initiative_(1998).